tylerezimmerman/dsv-chef/thycotic_secrets/README.md

 # thycotic_secrets cookbook

-Provides a new resource `dsv_secret` and a sample cookbook.
-This resource allows integration into Thycotic's DSV.
+Provides two new resources: `dsv_secret` and `tss_secret`, as well as a sample cookbook.
+This resource allows integration into Thycotic's DSV and TSS.

 ## Requirements